Transport in Finland: Air transport

 There are 148 airfields, 74 of which have paved runways.
 21 airports are served by scheduled passenger flights.
 By far the largest airport is Helsinki-Vantaa Airport, and the second largest by passenger volume is Oulu Airport.
 The larger airports are managed by the state-owned Finavia (formerly the Finnish Civil Aviation Administration).
 Finnair, Nordic Regional Airlines and Norwegian Air Shuttle are the main carriers for domestic flights.

 Helsinki-Vantaa airport is Finland's global gateway with scheduled non-stop flights to such places as Bangkok, Beijing, Guangzhou, Nagoya, New York, Osaka, Shanghai, Hong Kong and Tokyo.
 Helsinki has an optimal location for great circle airline traffic routes between Western Europe and the Far East.
 The airport is located approximately 19 kilometers north of Helsinki's downtown in the city of Vantaa, thus the name Helsinki-Vantaa.

-Other airports with regular scheduled international connections are Kokkola-Pietarsaari Airport, Mariehamn Airport, Tampere-Pirkkala Airport, Turku Airport and Vaasa Airport.
+Other airports with regular scheduled international connections are Kokkola-Pietarsaari Airport, Mariehamn Airport, Rovaniemi Airport, Tampere-Pirkkala Airport, Turku Airport and Vaasa Airport.